AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-baseline-v2.md

 1. Select **Create**.

 A pop-up showing **Asset processing triggered successfully** is displayed.
-You can see the status of the processing task on the page.
+You can view the status of the processing task on the page.

 You can also select **View logs** to check and download the logs for the migration task.